cloozo/jonacin-portfolio/README.md

 ## Jonacin Pierre-Louis Portfolio - 2021
 ---

-## During the course of this assignment, I have used many ressoures which include but are not limited to mdn documentation,
+## Resources used
-momentjs, fontawesome icons, google api, CDN documentation.
+# During the course of this assignment, I have used many ressoures which include but are not limited to mdn documentation, momentjs, fontawesome icons, google api, CDN documentation.

 * When someone click on the different sections of my site, it helps navigate them to the “home page”,